bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 ---

-[Node/cloneNode](https://developer.mozilla.org/en-US/docs/Web/API/Node/cloneNode "The cloneNode() method of the Node interface returns a duplicate of the node on which this method was called.
-Its parameter controls if the subtree contained in a node is also cloned or not.")
+[Node/cloneNode](https://developer.mozilla.org/en-US/docs/Web/API/Node/cloneNode 'The cloneNode() method of the Node interface returns a duplicate of the node on which this method was called.
+Its parameter controls if the subtree contained in a node is also cloned or not.')

 In all current engines.